Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/SampleApp/SampleAppSwift/README.md

 <BR>

 ## Kidoz iOS Interstitial Ad
-**Intersitial** is a full screen widget which is designed for showing full screen advertisement.
+**Intersitial** is a full screen widget which is designed for showing a full screen advertisement.
 #### Add support for Interstitial ad unit

 Load Interstitial ad: